Alexander Elistratov: Trial and imprisonment

 The hunt for the so-called "Bloody Taxi Driver" stirred great controversy in the city, since, as it would later turn out, the agencies could've captured the criminal much earlier and prevented any further bloodshed.
 On the body of one victim, a bloody newspaper was found which detailed the then-recent arrest of Alexander Pichushkin.
 In it, investigators noticed that an apartment number, 39, was stamped by a postman, and they subsequently checked every single apartment in the city which had that number.
 Astonishingly, they also visited the Elistratov family's home, but since Alexander wasn't officially registered as a citizen living in Moscow, but instead as still living in his hometown of Ulyanovsk, he managed to avoid arrest.

 During the subsequent investigations, Elistratov partially admitted guilt, claiming that he had killed the last victim, Zhukov, by negligence: according to him, Andrey started arguing with him, and had attempted to pull his sawn-off away from him when the weapon accidentally discharged.
 However, his claims were disregarded, and not long after, several blood samples which were found on his car were connected to the various murder victims.
 Elistratov was ordered an examination at the Serbsky Center, where he was found to be sane and completely aware of his actions, but was determined to have an aggressive personality.
 During his trial, he kicked a Kommersant journalist who was filming him.
 His refusal to divulge his motive for the murders led the Russian media to peddle various theories, varying from ethnic hatred (as the majority of his victims were foreigners or looked like ones) to envy against the working class, with some claiming that he prayed for his victims' soul in front of the icons in his home, and even that he had seen some of his future victims in his dreams, appearing before him in the forms of pigeons and doves.
 However, none of these were confirmed.

 On March 26, 2008, the Moscow City Court sentenced Alexander Elistratov to life imprisonment, with the verdict upheld by the Supreme Court of Russia.
-He is currently imprisoned at the Polar Owl Colony, from where he tried to unsuccessfully escape on June 3, 2011.
+He was imprisoned at the Polar Owl Colony, from where he tried unsuccessfully to escape and died as a result of his injuries after being attacked by guard dogs at Polar Owl Colony, on June 3, 2011.